martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 Once upon a time, websites looked like [this](https://danluu.com/file-consistency/).
 Then people realized long lines are hard to read, noticed newspapers put text in columns, and started putting everything in columns like [this](http://bettermotherfuckingwebsite.com/).
 Now, if you're a general intelligence (e.g. an attention-paying human), you should already see the problem.
 A lot of people don't really care about actual readability, just with following trends and if the trend is to put some things in columns, why not just squish everything into a column, it's less CSS to write and it's fine most of the time.

 Guess what, unlike text, tables are not more readable narrow.
-Especially not if you have to scroll sideways while over half your **wide**screen monitor is filled with empty space because somebody heard some catchy phrase about letting it breath but lacked the mental capacity to consider what it actually means.
+Especially not if you have to scroll sideways while over half your **wide**screen monitor is filled with empty space because somebody heard a catchy phrase about letting it breath but lacked the mental capacity to consider what it actually means.

 So here's the rules for maximum readability:

 - Tables should be as wide as necessary, not limited by text width.
 - If the table needs to be wider than the monitor, then the horizontal scrollbar should only scroll the table, not the whole page.
 - Tables are used to convey information in a clear and organized manner, information density matters.
 A table that looks "pretty" at the cost of making you scroll defeats that purpose.
-Don't add unnecessary whitespace.
+Don't add tons of unnecessary whitespace.[^table-whitespace]

+[^table-whitespace]: This is not just about websites.
+Compare screenshots of common Windows and Linux tools.
+WinDirStat vs QDirStat, ProcessExplorer vs any linux system monitor, OlldDbg/x64dbg vs edb.
+As much as I prefer linux, I always felt its GUI tools were clumsy and inefficient.
+Then I tried Windows again and realized its tools consistently fit more information on screen because their Linux counterparts have slightly larger fonts, larger icons, thicker borders and put a shitton of unnecessary whitespace around everything.<br/>Not to mention ProcessExplorer doesn't even have a proper alternative.
+Ever had random CPU usage spikes?
+On windows you keep PE open and when it happens you mouse over the graph to see which process caused it.
+Linux doesn't have a single tool that can do that.
+Some idiot told me Linux is still better because I can _just_ write a script.
+No. Just no.

 Even Wikipeia gets this wrong.
 The [desktop version](https://en.wikipedia.org/wiki/Comparison_of_operating_system_kernels) doesn't squish tables but if they're too wide, they still start in the middle of the screen instead of more to the left.
 Yeah, the table of contents is in the way but it can be closed.
-It's funny, they bothered implementing a way to close it but it's completely useless because it doesn't make the newly empty space usable.
+It's funny, they bothered implementing a way to close it but it's completely useless because it doesn't make the newly empty space usable.[^why-calgo-culting]

+[^why-calgo-culting]: It's a prime example of cargo culting.
+The "designers" just repeated what other designers do without every actually thinking about why.
+I wouldn't be surprised if some people went their entire lives without ever thinking about why they do anything.
+Don't be like them.

 The [mobile version](https://en.m.wikipedia.org/wiki/Comparison_of_operating_system_kernels) is basically the same on a wide screen but when you make the window sufficiently narrow, it changes behavior so that everything is as wide as the screen and each table gets its own scrollbar.
 Of course that doesn't help you because to get this behavior you need to make the window uselessly narrow in the first place.